At a Glance

 - Why this job: Make a real difference in people's lives while enjoying a flexible work-life balance.

-- Qualifications: GOC qualified or soon to be, with excellent communication skills and a full driving licence.
+- Qualifications: GOC qualified or soon to be, with excellent communication and organisational skills.

 - Other info: Receive a £10,000 welcome bonus and all business travel expenses covered.